2. File Organization

 Create a README File

-Create a README.md file in each item folder so future staff and employees can quickly identify what the files are for and where they belong.
+Create a plain-text file named readme.txt in each item folder so future staff can identify the item and understand where it belongs.

 Page Scan Filenames